 45. The co-respondent mechanism will not alter the current practice under which the Court makes a preliminary assessment of an application, with the result that many manifestly ill-founded or otherwise inadmissible applications are not communicated.
 Therefore, the co-respondent mechanism should only be applied to cases which have been notified to a High Contracting Party.
-Article 3, paragraph 5, of the Accession Agreement outlines the procedure and the conditions for applying the co-respondent mechanism, whereby a High Contracting Party becomes a co-respondent by decision of the Court.
+Article 3, paragraph 5, of the Accession Agreement outlines the procedure and the conditions for applying the co-respondent mechanism, whereby a High Contracting Party becomes a co-respondent either by accepting an invitation by the Court or by decision of the Court upon the request of that High Contracting Party.
 The following paragraphs are understood as merely illustrating this provision.
 For those cases selected by the Court for notification, the procedure initially follows the information indicated by the applicant in the application form.